 However, the thing that I end up missing the most is pizza!
 Especially on the weekends.

-So when the rest of the family is ordering pizza to watch the big football game or a favorite show, I turn to my cauliflower pizza crust recipe to save the day (or diet)!
+So when the rest of the family is ordering pizza or making traditional pizza crust to watch the big football game or a favorite show, I turn to my cauliflower pizza crust recipe to save the day (or diet)!

 Cauliflower Pizza Crust Recipe

 There are a few things that will make this cauliflower pizza crust recipe come together easily.

 First of all, a food processor will make this recipe go so much smoother.

 Of course, you could grate your cauliflower by using a hand grater.
 But that labor is tedious and you risk shaving off your knuckles each time that you use one.

 I prefer to use my Hamilton Beach Duo Food Processor to grate my cauliflower.